Computational Social Cognition Lab

 Our lab studies how humans make sense of the social world they themselves construct, both in its

-intelligent design and its unintended consequences.
+sophisticated design and its unintended consequences.
 Current projects often use social bias as a window

 into this process.
 For example, we build computational cognitive models and multi-player experiments to